Hints of a dark side in Cleveland abduction suspect's life

 "I do want to say that I have known Mr. Castro to be an effective bus driver," Joshua Gunvalsen, a school principal, wrote in a letter in one of the disciplinary cases.
 "I have witnessed him trying to work with students, families and myself to handle student issues."

-According to neighbors who have lived there since before the Castros moved in, that complaint would have come near the end of Castro's marriage to the late Grimilda Figueroa.
+According to neighbours who have lived there since before the Castros moved in, that complaint would have come near the end of Castro's marriage, which people in the neighbourhood said produced two or three children.

-Cuyahoga County Court files show no record of the marriage or divorce of Castro and Figueroa, but the 2005 petition filed in the domestic relations section of the court also sought protection for two daughters, Emily and Arlene, plus a son that Figueroa had by another man.
-Castro also has a son named Ariel Anthony Castro.

-Emily Castro, 25, is serving 25 years in an Indiana prison on attempted murder for slashing the throat of her 11-month-old daughter in April 2007, Allen County, Indiana, Superior Court records show.

-"Knocked out tooth.
-Dislocated shoulder (twice - one each side); threatened to kill petitioner and daughters 3/4 times just this year," the petition, signed by Figueroa and her lawyer, said.

-Figueroa said Castro "frequently abducts daughters and keeps them from mother," according to the petition, which was dismissed after Figueroa appeared for a court hearing without her lawyer for a second time.

-Cleveland Mayor Frank Jackson said authorities responded to calls at the house where the women were held twice, once in 2000 and a second time in 2004.
-The second time was after the complaint about Castro leaving the child on a school bus.
+Authorities had twice responded to the house where the women were held, once in 2000 and a second time in 2004, said Cleveland Mayor Frank Jackson.

-(Additional reporting by Kim Palmer, Chris Francescani, Robin Respaut, Kevin Gray, Brendan O'Brien and Greg McCune; Editing by Greg McCune, Philip Barbara and Claudia Parsons)
+(Additional reporting by Kim Palmer, Chris Francescani, Robin Respaut and Greg McCune; Editing by Greg McCune and Philip Barbara)